sbidoul/pip-deepfreeze/README.rst

 - It has first class support for dependencies specified as VCS references.
 - It is written in Python 3.8+, yet works in any virtual environment that has ``pip`` installed, including python 2 and python 3.6 and 3.7.
+- It works with pip-less virtual environments created with ``python3 -m venv --without-pip``.
 - It is reasonably small and simple, with good test coverage and is hopefully easy to maintain.